MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 2) Add a custom field as part learner's profile information to capture a learner's preferred language.
 Learn how to do it from **[this article](../settings/add-additional-profile-fields-for-user-information.md)**.

 3) Next, create a group of users corresponding to each language of your content.
 You can do so by adding a rule while creating the group.
-Refer **[this article](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md)** to learn how.
+Refer to **[this article](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md)** to learn how.

 4) Finally, assign the language-specific course to each group based on that group's preferred language.
-Refer **[this article](../user-management/manage-users/assign-content-to-group-users.md)** to learn how.
+Refer to **[this article](../user-management/manage-users/assign-content-to-group-users.md)** to learn how.

 ### How can an organization create content for  Community Training?